-Coopers produced and sold approximately 80 million litres of beer in the 2022 Financial Year.
-This includes Coopers products and those we produced under agreement for third parties.
+Coopers produced and sold approximately 88 million litres of beer in the 2023 Financial Year.
+This includes Coopers' products and those we produced under agreement for third parties.
 The majority of our products are consumed domestically, with a portion sold directly in New Zealand and some product exported through third party distribution partners to destinations outside Australia and New Zealand.

-The Group is also the world's largest manufacturer of extracts used for homebrewing, which are sold by Coopers DIY, Morgan's Brewing Company and Mr Beer.
+The Group is also the world's largest manufacturer of extracts used for home-brewing, which are sold by Coopers, BrewArt, Morgan's Brewing Company and Mr Beer.

-Coopers has operated its own on-site maltings since 2018, and produced in excess of 50,000 tonnes of malt during the 2022 Financial Year.
-The Group used approximately 16,000 tonnes of this malt in its production facilities, with the remainder being sold domestically and abroad.
+Coopers has operated its own on-site maltings since 2018, and produced more than 57,000 tonnes of malt during the 2023 Financial Year.
+The Group used approximately 15,000 tonnes of this malt in its own production, with the remainder being sold domestically and abroad.

 The Group of companies operates principally in Australia, with all manufacturing occurring at its headquarters in Regency Park, South Australia.
-Coopers has sales and marketing offices in Melbourne, Sydney, Brisbane, and Perth, while our home brew business undertakes some assembly from premises in Brisbane and Arizona.
+Coopers has sales and marketing offices in Melbourne, Sydney, Brisbane, and Perth, while our homebrew business undertakes some assembly from premises in Brisbane and Arizona.